uit-no-old/elixir-excelerate/authorization-server.md

 ### Nels/Galaxy/Feide integration
 At UiT we have a Galaxy instance that is integrated with Feide for authentication.
-The integration consists of an Apache HTTP reverse proxy with AuthMemcookie and SimpleSAMLPHP.
-The Apache HTTPD proxies authenticated requests to Galaxy with an HTTP header used to indicate who is logged in.
+The integration consists of an Apache HTTPD reverse proxy with AuthMemcookie and SimpleSAMLPHP.
+The Apache HTTPD proxies authenticated requests to the Galaxy web application with an HTTP header used to indicate who is logged in.

 ### Galaxy Tool invocation